zoundibona/K8sWebhook/README.md

 # SETUP

-Kindly check into the github repository for the flask script called (webhookserver.py), the same script does both mutation and validation, for mutation the path is server.webhook.com:5000/mutate while for the validation the path is server.webhook.com:5000/validate. <br>
+Kindly check into the github repository for the flask script called **(webhookserver.py)**, the same script does both mutation and validation, for mutation the path is **server.webhook.com:5000/mutate** while for the validation the path is **server.webhook.com:5000/validate**. <br>

+When there is an attempt to create a POD, the request is sent to the API server because both mutating and validating are applied, the request goes first through the mutating step. <br>
+At this stage the Flask script will change some fields like serviceAccountName, and also add resources requests and limits to the containers.
+After completing the mutating stage, it goes to now to validating stage, if the containers in the POD have images in the list defined in the script then it will be created otherwise it will be rejected

 The server.webhook.com is the webhook server name, it is not public, a static DNS entry has been added in Kubernetes Core DNS to resolve the DNS name to static IP of the device hosting the server.
 In case you want to host over Internet which I do not advise make sure you have a public domain.